Congregation Beth El–Keser Israel

 Volunteer

-Participation Opportunties: Help Wanted
+Participation Opportunities: Help Wanted

 Congregation Beth El-Keser Israel views community service in the synagogue and the local Jewish and civic communities as an essential part of its mission.